dan-fritchman/Thesis/content.md

 - tetris

 # Compiled (Analog) Layout

+Attempts to compile analog and otherwise "custom" circuit layout are not new.

+- Primitives - generally programmed-custom "p-cells"
+- Placement - generally formulated in optimization terms
+- Routing - not optimization, just get it done
+- Specialty analog constraints - matching, coupling, differential-ness, overall higher care level
+- passive components

+Many such frameworks focus on small transistor-level circuits, such as those for the logical "standard cells" which serve as the primitives of the digital flow, or a relatively simple amplifier.
+Circuits with less than, say, 20 transistors.
+These frameworks often focus on stringent optimality goals for such small-scale circuits, and often embed a goal to reach *provable* optimality for those metrics, such as diffusion sharing or overall layout area.
+Placement is then generally cast into an optimization framework such as integer linear programming (ILP), in which the reward function directly evaluates the target metric.
+The downside is, this scales poorly with circuit size, and is not especially fast even for small circuits.
+As noted in @gupta98ilp, ILP based placement "implicitly explores all possible transistor placements".
+This exploration isn't really implicit; it *explicitly* grows exponentially with the size of the placement problem.
+ALIGN uses ILP-based placement and... it's slow enough to be useless?

+---

 Berkeley IC research of the past decade has not been kind to the idea that analog circuits can be successfully laid out by PnR-style solves.
 Emphasis on the BAG project and its programmed-custom model has been the primary artifact.